LISA Academy donates face shields to Arkansas Children’s Hospital and Arkansas Department of Health

-LITTLE ROCK, Ark.
-(News Release)- Students and staff of LISA Academy have been working in their homes and garages using the school’s 3D printers to design and print face shields to donate to Arkansas Children’s Hospital and the Arkansas Department of Health.
+LITTLE ROCK, Ark. — Students and staff of LISA Academy have been working in their homes and garages using the school’s 3D printers to design and print face shields to donate to Arkansas Children’s Hospital and the Arkansas Department of Health.

 The LISA Academy team, led by STEM coordinator, Murat Konac, worked in collaboration with